DataDog/opentelemetry-examples/apps/rolldice-game/README.md

-# Standalone host Otel Example
+# W3C Trace Context Example
 This project consists of two Flask servers and one Express server instrumented with Opentelemetry on a standalone host.
 (This is not using k8s or containers)

 There are a few required steps to get this example working.